AdekunleBamz/stacks-dao/docs/upgrade-playbook.md

 ## Rollback
 - Keep a rollback proposal ready (old adapter hash or previous parameters).
 - If an execution fails, capture the error in logs and include in a postmortem note.

+## Post-upgrade checklist
+- Update `docs/state.md` with new addresses and hashes.
+- Tag the release and link the executed proposal transaction.
+- Verify frontend points to the new adapters or parameters; redeploy if needed.
+- Share change summary in release notes and governance forum.